 Delivery: The classes are delivered in semester one with assessment taking place in January of the second semester.

-Applications and queries: Anyone interested should attend the first class on 7th September from 2-4pm in AC204.
-Students should apply by the 14th of September using the application form below .
+Applications and queries: Anyone interested should attend the information session on Thursday 13th September 2018 from 2-4pm in AC204.
+Students should apply by Thursday 20th September 2018 using the application form below .
 Completed applications and queries should be directed to Ursula Connolly (email@example.com)

 First Year Mooting Opportunities